unspecifier/quizzler/src/markdown/nha-baseline.md

 - Any services denied for erroneous claim data are the responsibility of the patient.
 - ✅ Any coinsurance, copayments, or deductibles should be collected from the patient.
 - The difference between the billed amount and the allowed amount should be collected from the patient.
-- Claims not billed to a third-party payer within the correct time period should be collected from the patient.name="answer" />
+- Claims not billed to a third-party payer within the correct time period should be collected from the patient.

 ## Question: 8 of 125